ossobv/planb/README.rst

   too short.
 Also, use unique_together, so the friendlyname can be reused.
 * BUG: Items added to /exclude list are not deleted from destination if they have already been backed up once.
-* The 'data_files' in setup.py all get chucked into the virtualenv root.
-  We should place most of them in share/planb/ instead.
 * Replace the "daily report" hack with a signal-receiver.